 For nursing students, peer tutors are available upon request.
-For students enrolled in the online FNP program, online tutors are funded using the Master's Enhancement Grant.
 In addition, students taking courses online have access to library resources and technical support 24/7, disability services, and both on-site and electronic proctored testing.

 GEORGIAVIEW ORIENTATION

 GeorgiaVIEW orientation is now mandatory for all students prior to accessing scheduled courses.
 The Online/GeorgiaVIEW Orientation provides students with information on accessing academic and student support services from a distance, as well as, providing helpful tutorials for learning in the GeorgiaVIEW learning management system environment.